-Remote monitoring systems allow the Al-enabled software to communicate predicted failures to a central location with information on the exact location of the device so that maintenance technicians can identify and repair or replace the system very near to the end of its operational life.
-149 reliability of devices and immediate use of ordered parts in predictive maintenance.
+Remote monitoring systems allow the AI-enabled software to communicate predicted failures to a central location with information on the exact location of the device so that maintenance technicians can identify and repair or replace the system very near to the end of its operational life.

 This can drastically reduce downtime of systems and devices.
 Costs are controlled through leaner inventory management processes.
-There is potential to reduce the quantity of stocked items due to increased
+There is potential to reduce the quantity of stocked items due to increased reliability of devices and immediate use of ordered parts in predictive maintenance.